mightyiam/infra/README.md

 # Shahar "Dawn" Or (mightyiam)'s personal Nix-powered IT infrastructure repository

+> [!IMPORTANT]
+> If you have any questions or suggestions for me, please use the discussions feature or contact me.
+> I hope you find this helpful.

 ## Every Nix file is a [flake-parts](https://flake.parts) module

 File paths convey what the contents mean to me, as opposed to adhering to a mechanism's design.